Our Ability Jobs

 This course provides the theoretical and practical foundations for evaluating digital interfaces from a user-centered perspective.
 Through lectures, in-class activities, readings and individual and group assignments, students will learn and apply usability principles and gain hands-on experience with several common usability evaluation methods, including traditional user testing plus inspection- and field-based methods.
 Because the goal of evaluation is always to improve the underlying usability of an interface, the course will focus on effectively communicating evaluation results.
 At the conclusion of this course, students will possess the knowledge and skills necessary for successfully planning, conducting, and leading usability evaluations in a variety of settings and organizations.

-INFO 645 Advanced Usability and UX Evaluation
+INFO 645 Advanced Usability/UX Evaluation

 This course covers advanced concepts, techniques and tools to conduct usability research and user experience (UX) evaluation.
 Students will gain hands-on experience with several common usability advanced evaluation methods, including eye tracking, digital analytics, heatmaps, A/B and multivariable testing and usability benchmarking studies.
 Students will develop skills in the usage of these tools working with real data and running their own studies in the Usability Lab.
 The course will have a strong focus on the communication of user research and evaluation results and a range of reporting methods will be explored and practiced during the course.